funktionale-programmierung/bob2015/2015/garbas.md

 Rok Garbas is a web programmer, when not writing Javascript, he usually scripts in Python.
 He started using Nix and later NixOS (linux distribution built around Nix) 3 years ago.
-Currently he is working at RhodeCode, where her solves packaging problems for large enterprises.
+Currently he is working at RhodeCode, where he solves packaging problems for large enterprises.